dlwng/ticketing-system/README.md

 # ticketing-system
-a ticketing system for computer problems -- a database system where you can submit problems about your computer. the system stores the tickets and contains a user and admin feature.
+This is a ticketing system for computer problems that I developed to learn PHP, jQuery, JavaScript, and AJAX.
+This system uses a SQL database system where you can submit problems about your computer.
+The system stores the tickets and contains a user and admin feature.
+With the user and admin feature, the users are only able to submit ticket problems while the admins are able to view all current tickets and assign tickets.
+To view the system, initiate with the "initME.php" file.